Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper we have tested two approaches to improve data-driven weather forecasts with CNNs.
-Firstly, we have tested replacing standard convolution operations with exact spherical convolution.
-Secondly, we tested integrating basic meteorological knowledge into the structure of the networks, namely that the dynamic of one hemisphere is ``flipped'' with respect to the other hemisphere.
-This we have hardcoded into our networks via flipping the weights of the network.
-In a variant of this method, we have also used independent weights for each hemisphere.
-These methods (and combinations of them) were tested on the ERA5 data from the Weatherbench dataset \citep{rasp_weatherbench_2020}.
+In this paper, we have tested two approaches to improve data-driven weather forecasts with CNNs.
+The aim was not to develop the best possible neural network based weather forecasts (and indeed we note that there are publications presenting data-driven forecasts with a higher skill than ours), but to assess the effect of specific changes to a conventional neural network architecture on forecast skill.
+Firstly, we have tested replacing standard convolution operations with a convolution operation that takes into account the (near-)spherical shape of the Earth.
+Secondly, we tested integrating basic meteorological knowledge into the structure of the networks, namely that the dynamics of the two hemispheres are different.
+This is done in two ways: in the first case, we hardcode into the network that the dynamics of one hemisphere are ``flipped'' with respect to the other hemisphere.
+This is implemented by flipping the weights of the network.
+In the second case, we use independent weights for each hemisphere, thus leaving the network free to learn potential differences in dynamics.
+These methods (and combinations of them) were tested on the ERA5 data from the WeatherBench dataset \citep{rasp_weatherbench_2020}.
 We used a neural network architecture previously proposed by \citet{weyn_improving_2020}, and adapted it to our convolution methods.
-We found that both the spherical convolution and the hemisphere-information improve the forecasts, but in different ways.
-Spherical convolution mainly leads to improvements close to the poles, and less so in other regions.
-The hemisphere-specific information instead leads to relatively uniform improvements in the mid-latitudes, where the largest forecast errors appear.
-For the first couple of days, combining spherical convolution with hemisphere-wise convolution with shared flipped weights leads to the best forecasts.
-Compared to the base architecture, spherical convolution and hemisphere-wise convolution contribute roughly equally to forecast improvement.
+We found that both the Spherenet convolution and the hemispheric information improve the forecasts, but in subtly different ways.
+Both Spherenet convolution and flipped hemispheric information lead to the largest improvements close to the poles, and less so in other regions.
+However, adding the Spherenet convolution to the flipped hemisphere-specific information leads to relatively uniform improvements in the mid-latitudes when compared to hemispheric information alone.
+The mid-latitudes are the regions where the largest forecast errors appear in the first place.
+For most lead times, skill metrics, resolutions and variables considered here, combining Spherenet convolution with hemisphere-specific information using shared flipped weights leads to the best forecasts.
+The experiments with hemispheric convolution without weight sharing show some interesting results.
+While hemispheric convolution without weight sharing showed a skill increase, the additional experiment with keeping the number of parameters the same as in the base architecture showed that this skill increase actually seems to come mainly from the additional paramaters, and not the hemispheric convolution.
+This however clearly shows that the skill increase in the hemispheric convolution \emph{with} shared convolution comes from the weight-sharing and flipping, showing the value of this physics-inspired approach.